Jimmy Butler’s Emotional Story: From Homeless Teenager to NBA All-Star

-Then for years, Butler bounced around from the homes of friends until his senior year when the mother of one of his friends took him in and made him a part of her family – a family that already had 7 kids in it.
+Then for years, Butler bounced around from the homes of friends until his senior year when the mother of one of his friends took him in and made him a part of her family — a family that already had seven kids in it.

-“They accepted me into their family, and it wasn’t because of basketball.” said Butler about Michelle Lambert and here family.
+“They accepted me into their family, and it wasn’t because of basketball.” said Butler about Michelle Lambert and her family.
 “She was just very loving.
 She just did stuff like that.
 I couldn’t believe it.”

 “Please, I know you’re going to write something.
 I’m just asking you, don’t write it in a way that makes people feel sorry for me,” Butler told ESPN during a pre-draft interview.
 “I hate that.
 There’s nothing to feel sorry about.
 I love what happened to me.
 It made me who I am.
 I’m grateful for the challenges I’ve faced.
 Please, don’t make them feel sorry for me.”